dabhijeet/Mecanum_control/README.md

 # Mecanum_control
-Arduino code to control Mecanum-Wheeled Robot
+Arduino code to control Mecanum-Wheeled Robot using Bluetooth